 On December 12, ten middle school leadership students and I assisted in a community service event to help those in need over the holidays.

-The community event was Operation Holiday, which is sponsored by Inter-Faith Ministries, a non-profit organization.
+The community event was Operation Holiday, which Inter-Faith Ministries, a non-profit organization, sponsors.
 According to the organization’s web page, “Operation Holiday serves seniors, individuals, and families living at or below the poverty level.”

 What Kids Think